lpsmodsim/2022HPCSummer-SST/README.md

 # SST

 GitHub LFS (Large File Storage) apparently has size limits and download limitations which seem counter-productive...
-The pre-built SST singularity container will be provided to you and can be used in place of this repository The sif should be placed in /usr/local/bin/
+The pre-built SST singularity container will be provided to you and can be used in place of this repository.
+The sif should be placed in /usr/local/bin/